Personal Development & Life Skills

 Active Adults is our weekly Conductive Education session ran by qualified professionals.

 Our Conductive Assistant leads a group in developing their fine and gross motor skills.

 We work with each individual to plan their goals, work towards achieving them, then look back and celebrate their overall progress.

-We take full advantage of the local amenities around both our Syston and Melton Mowbray bases, taking groups and individuals out into the community.
+We take full advantage of the local amenities around our Melton Mowbray base, taking groups and individuals out into the community.